danprince/learn-react/pages/ex3.md

 });
 {% endhighlight %}

 Notice that we used the `className` property on our `<h1>` tags this time.
 This is React's way of saying, give this element this CSS class.
-We can create a stylesheet and add the following rules to make our components look better.
+We can create a stylesheet and add the following rules to make our components look better (well different).

 {% highlight css %}
 .morning {